The Replicator Dynamic, Chain Components and the Response Graph: Preliminaries

 \subsection{Dynamical Systems}

-We focus on the replicator dynamic, which is a continuous-time dynamical system~\citep{sandholm2010population,hofbauer2003evolutionary} defined by the following ordinary differential equation, where $N$ is the number of players, $\exptu$ is the expected utility function, and $x$ is a mixed profile.
+We study the \emph{replicator dynamic}, which is a continuous-time dynamical system~\citep{sandholm2010population,hofbauer2003evolutionary} defined by the following ordinary differential equation, where $N$ is the number of players, $\exptu$ is the expected utility function, and $x$ is a mixed profile.

 The solutions to this equation define a \emph{flow}~\citep{sandholm2010population,vlatakis2020no} on the strategy space of a game, which is a function $\phi:X\times \real\to X$ which is a continuous group action of the reals on $X$.
 We call this the \emph{replicator flow}.
-The forward orbit of the flow from a given point is called a \emph{trajectory} of the system. flow are \emph{invertible}; $\phi^{-1}$ is also a flow, called the \emph{time-reversed} flow.
+The forward orbit of the flow from a given point is called a \emph{trajectory} of the system.
+Flows are \emph{invertible}, that is, $\phi^{-1}$ is also a flow, called the \emph{time-reversed} flow.
 We make use of two special properties of the replicator dynamic.
 The first is that the replicator is subgame-independent: the support of a point is invariant along an orbit, and the trajectory is only defined by the payoffs in that subgame (Theorem~\ref{subgame invariance}).
-The second property of the replicator is the following: after a differentiable change of variables, the replicator preserves the volume of all sets on the interior of a game~\citep{hofbauer1996evolutionary,eshel1983coevolutionary,selten1988note,sandholm2010population,vlatakis2020no}.
-Consequently, no attractor or repellor can exist entirely in the interior of the state space (Theorem~\ref{no interior attractors}). \begin{thm}[Subgame-independence of the replicator] Let $X$ be the strategy space of a game $u$, and $Y$ be the strategy space of a subgame $u'$ of $u$.
+The second property of the replicator is \emph{volume preservation}: after a differentiable change of variables, the replicator preserves the volume of all sets on the interior of a game~\citep{akin1984evolutionary,hofbauer1996evolutionary,eshel1983coevolutionary,selten1988note,sandholm2010population,vlatakis2020no}.
+Consequently, no attractor or repellor (Definition~\ref{def: attractor}) can exist in the interior of the state space (Theorem~\ref{no interior attractors}). \begin{thm}[Subgame-independence of the replicator] Let $X$ be the strategy space of a game $u$, and $Y$ be the strategy space of a subgame $u'$ of $u$.
 The flow $\phi_u|_Y$ of the replicator on $u$ restricted to $Y$ is identical to $\phi_{u'}$, the replicator flow on $u'$. \end{thm} The fact that replicator trajectories have constant support is well-known~\citep{sandholm2010population}.
-The fact that the flow is defined by the payoffs for strategies in the support follows from the fact that all other terms in the differential equation vanish.
+The fact that the flow is defined by the payoffs for strategies in the support follows easily from the fact that all other terms in the differential equation vanish.
 This result allows us to analyse the flow of the replicator on a subgame of a game using induction on subgames, as we do in the proof of Theorem~\ref{content containment}.
 Another important dynamical systems concept are \emph{attractors}.

 \begin{defn}[\citet{sandholm2010population}] Let $A$ be a compact, non-empty invariant set under a flow $\phi$ on a compact space $X$.
 If there is a neighbourhood $U$ of $A$ such that where $\dist$ is a metric, then we call $A$ an \emph{attractor}.
 An attractor of the time-reversed flow $\phi^{-1}$ we call a \emph{repellor}. \end{defn} There are many equivalent ways of defining an attractor~\citep{sandholm2010population}.
 In particular, a compact set $A$ being an attractor is equivalent to requiring that there is an open forward-invariant set $B$ with $\phi(\cl(B),t) \subset B$ for all times $t\geq T > 0$, and $A = \bigcap_{t\geq 0} \phi(B,t)$.
 Such a $B$ is called a \emph{trapping region} for $A$.
 Each attractor has a \emph{dual repellor}, defined by trapping regions.